-On May 24, 2023, our board of directors (the "Board" or "Board of Directors") appointed Paul H. Pickle to serve as our President and Chief Executive Officer, effective as of June 30, 2023 (the "Transition Date").
+On May 24, 2023, our board of directors (the "Board" or "Board of Directors") appointed Paul H. Pickle to serve as our President and Chief Executive Officer effective as of a date, after June 8, 2023 and not later than June 30, 2023, to be mutually agreed between Mr. Pickle and the Chair of the Board (with Mr. Pickle's first day of employment in such capacity, the "Transition Date").

-On May 24, 2023, the Board also appointed Mr. Pickle as a member of the Board to serve until our calendar year 2024 annual meeting of stockholders and until his successor is elected or qualified, or until his earlier death, resignation or removal.
-This appointment became effective on the Transition Date.
+On May 24, 2023, the Board also appointed Mr. Pickle as a member of the Board to serve until our calendar 2024 annual meeting of stockholders and until his successor is elected or qualified, or until his earlier death, resignation or removal, with such appointment to be effective on and subject to the occurrence of the Transition Date.